constzz/Animated-Voice-Blob/README.md

 </div>

 # BlobNode class
 BlobNode is a building block of VoiceBlobView.
-It can be of different sizes and have different opacities of the primary color.
+It can be made of different sizes and have different opacities of the primary color.
 <div align = "center">
 <img src="Assets/gifs/small-blob.gif" width="250" />
 <img src="Assets/gifs/medium-blob.gif" width="250" />